cuemacro/findatapy/README.md

 # Coding log

+* 13 Jan 2017 - Added "expiry" for tickers (optional to add), so can handle futures data better when downloading and various bugs fixed for getting Bloomberg reference data fetching
 * 11 Jan 2017 - Added extra documentation and method for assessing stop loss/take profit
 * 10 Jan 2017 - Added better handling for downloading of Bloomberg reference requests
 * 05 Jan 2017 - Fixed fxspotdata_example example, fixed singleton mechanism in ConfigManager